ctb/titus-blog/src/2023-snakemake-slithering-section-2.md

 choose.

-In future sections, we'll revisit this basic Snakefile from the top, and explore some of the details of rules, wildcards, and so on.
+In future sections, we'll revisit this basic Snakefile from the top, and explore some of the details of rules, wildcards, and other features.